 Trost has worked numerous Colorado incidents in the State EOC and onsite and local incident command posts.
-The incident support to: wildfires [High Park Fire, Waldo Canyon Fire, Black Forest Fire and West Fork Complex fires], Aurora Theater Shooting, and Jessica Ridgeway Murder in addition to being the lead PIO (ESF-15) in the State EOC during their 2012 activations.
-She also lead the Colorado Virtual Operations Support Team during the 2015 Planned Parenthood Shooting in Colorado Springs.
+The incident support to wildfires [High Park Fire, Waldo Canyon Fire, Black Forest Fire and West Fork Complex fires], Aurora Theater Shooting, and Jessica Ridgeway Murder in addition to being the lead PIO (ESF-15) in the State EOC during their 2012 activations.
+She also leads the Colorado Virtual Operations Support Team during the 2015 Planned Parenthood Shooting in Colorado Springs.

 Prior to joining DHSEM, Trost was a Public Information Officer and Life Safety Educator for nine years at West Metro Fire Protection District in Jefferson County, Colorado.
-In this role, Trost responded to large scale all-hazards incidents and provided media/community relations, victim assistance and incident documentation through photography and videography.
+In this role, Trost responded to large-scale all-hazards incidents and provided media/community relations, victim assistance, and incident documentation through photography and videography.
 In addition, Trost coordinated life safety programs focused on fire safety and injury prevention.

-As a public information officer, Trost responded to hundreds of local residential fires and large scale incidents including the Deer Creek Middle School Shooting, county level wildland fires and other all-hazards scenes.
+As a public information officer, Trost responded to hundreds of local residential fires and large-scale incidents including the Deer Creek Middle School Shooting, county level wildland fires and other all-hazards scenes.
 She is a member of the Jefferson County IMT PIO team.